 The columns in the Date dimension table are all varchar!
 I tried an ORDER BY Month and did not get the results I was expecting.
 This has to be a mistake, surely?
 The whole point of Month and MonthName columns is to get sorting and displaying correct.

-One of the queries includes WHERE D.Month = 1, which requires a CONVERT_IMPLICIT in the execution plan.
+One of the queries included WHERE D.Month = 1, which requires a CONVERT_IMPLICIT in the execution plan.
 I tried WHERE D.Month = '01' and the query executed in 1/3 the time!
+I suggested this to the lab authors and the change has been made.

 Monitor a data warehouse in Microsoft Fabric

 A very simple lab.
-Run a few queries, do nothing with them.
+Run a few queries, look at the output.

 Note the "Results:1" dropdown in the results pane when the results consists of more than one recordset.